Yankees hold onto lead in 4-3 victory over Tampa Bay | amNewYork

 The New York Yankees winning ways continued on Wednesday as the Bombers took the second game of the three-game set with the Tampa Bay Rays 4-3.

-A lengthy delay in the top of the eighth inning nearly derailed the Yankees’ night as the umpires held up the game for an extended period of time while they tried to decipher the mound visit rule.
-Boone had wanted to come out to make a pitching change which triggered the huddle by the umpire crew.
+A lengthy delay in the top of the eighth inning nearly derailed the Yankees’ night as the umpires held up the game for nearly 17 minutes while they tried to decipher the mound visit rule.
+Boone had wanted to make a pitching change after Ji-Man Choi had come out to pinch-hit.

-Boone was eventually allowed to make the change and the Rays cut it close scoring a pair of runs before the Yankees were finally able to get out of the inning.
+However, the umpires originally said that he couldn’t because pitching coach Matt Blake had just been to the mound after Randy Arozarena had been hit by a pitch.
+Boone was eventually allowed to bring in Lucas Luetge and the Rays cut it close scoring a pair of runs before the Yankees were finally able to get out of the inning.

+“When Arozarena got hit with the pitch Blake was just going to go out and talk to (Castro),” Boone said.
+“As he was out there Choi comes out of the dugout and so we know he’s going to hit, so he came back and at first they were saying we couldn’t go back out.
+Cause once he gets hit that at-bat is in play and you can’t go out twice within the at-bat, well if you announce a pinch hitter you can and he was already out there before they announced that pinch hitter

+“That’s what I was just kind of getting and making sure we had a rules check on.”

 Home runs from Aaron Judge and Kyle Higashioka led the offense while Nestor Cortes and the Yankees bullpen kept the Rays at bay.
 The Bombers starter went 5.1 innings in the win and allowed just one run on three hits and struck out four.